Spoonman: Release and reception

 Outside the United States, the single was released commercially in Australia, Canada, Germany and the United Kingdom.
-In Canada, the song reached number 12 on the Canadian singles chart, reached the UK Top 20, peaked at number 23 on the Australian Singles Chart, reached the top 30 in Ireland and the top ten in New Zealand.

-In 2017, Billboard ranked the song number 12 on its list of the 15 greatest Soundgarden songs, and, in 2021, Kerrang ranked the song number five on its list of the 20 greatest Soundgarden songs.
+In Canada, the song reached No. 12 on the Canadian singles chart, reached the UK Top 20, peaked at No. 23 on the Australian Singles Chart, reached the top 30 in Ireland and the top ten in New Zealand.
+In 2017, Billboard ranked the song No. 12 on its list of the 15 greatest Soundgarden songs, and, in 2021, Kerrang ranked the song No. 5 on its list of the 20 greatest Soundgarden songs.

-"Spoonman" appears in the 2001 video game ATV Offroad Fury for the PlayStation 2.
-The song is also used in the 2008 video games Battle of the Bands, Rock Band 2, and as a cover in Rock Revolution.
-The following year, the song appeared on the soundtrack of the PSP game Rock Band Unplugged, which included a number of tracks from Rock Band 2.
-Despite the inclusion on the Unplugged track list, Spoonman did not export from Rock Band 2 to Rock Band 3 dbecause of licensing conflicts.
-It appeared again on the track list of the 2012 downloadable game Rock Band Blitz and became playable in Rock Band 3 as part of the Blitz song pack.
-The song is also available as downloadable content for Guitar Hero: Warriors of Rock as part of the Telephantasm album pack and for Fantasia: Music Evolved.

 Music video

 The music video for "Spoonman" was directed by Jeffrey Plansker (under the alias "John Smithey").
 The video features Artis prominently, making him the focus of the video instead of the band, who are shown only in black-and-white still photographs.
-The video was released in February 1994.
+Cornell can be seen in some photographs wearing a fork necklace given to him by Shannon Hoon, which he also wore in the video for "Black Hole Sun".

 In an interview with Hit Parader magazine in 1994, Chris Cornell said about the music video:

 I think we were fairly smart with "Spoonman" in that you really don't see us that much in the video.
 You see various pictures of us, but it's not quite the same as having us in your living room all the time.
 We're trying to maintain some degree of mystique about Soundgarden, I guess.
 I remember back when I was a kid, long before MTV, and the only way to see my favorite bands was to go to their concerts.
 It was an incredible experience.
 MTV has helped a lot of bands, but they've also helped rob a lot of groups of that special mystique.
 It's tough when you can see a great rock band on TV one second, then hit the clicker and be watching a soap opera or a sitcom the next.
 That's what rock and roll has become for some people.